lgp171188/launchpad/lib/lp/bugs/doc/externalbugtracker.rst

 Sometimes there is more than one ExternalBugTracker instance for a single bug tracker type.
-For example, for different versions, for intances having our Launchpad plugin installed, and so on.
+For example, for different versions, for instances having our Launchpad plugin installed, and so on.
 This is done with the getExternalBugTrackerToUse() method, which returns the correct instance.
 Usually there is only one version, so the default for the original instance is to return itself.